-Tea is technically made from the leaves of the camellia sinensis tree, but around the world the designation ‘tea’ often emcompasses so much more.
+Tea is technically made from the leaves of the camellia sinensis tree, but around the world the designation ‘tea’ often encompasses so much more.
 In Korea the word for tea, ‘cha’ can mean an infusion of almost anything, including the leaves of the camellia sinensis.
 There are Korean teas made from roots, fruits, leaves, grains, pollen, tree bark, honey, nuts, and even dried fungus.
 Korean tea can be served hot or cold, or even somewhere in between.

 Green tea has been drunk in Korea for centuries, with the first written record of its use during religious rites being from 661 AD.
 Most people agree that tea drinking probably originated in China where it was first used, mixed with other ingredients, as a medicinal drink.
 The drinking of tea in this manner may date back over 3,000 years, although it was a long time before it became a stand alone drink.
 Han Dynasty emperors were said to have drunk tea and the first definitive written account is from the 3rd century AD.
 One of the earlier methods of making tea was by steaming the leaves, others ways included roasting the leaves and then crumbling them, pan frying then rolling and drying them, and by letting the leaves ferment over time before pressing the tea into molds.
 Black, green, and fermented tea could all be pressed into molds to become solid ‘bricks’ which were easier to transport and store than tea leaves.
 These bricks of tea were sometimes used as currency.
 By the 14th century loose leaf tea became popular.

-With the close geographic proximity and the intertwining of Korea’s history with that of China, it seems probably that the Korean elite had earlier access to tea than the common people.
+With the close geographic proximity and the intertwining of Korea’s history with that of China, it seems probable that the Korean elite had earlier access to tea than the common people.
 Whether it was a drink that was drunk frequently, or whether it was reserved solely for medicinal use and ancestral rites is open to debate.
 It seems that the drinking of green tea had periods of popularity followed by times of little usage.
 This may be because although Korea does have a kind of native tea known as Paeksan-cha, and green tea farms existed on a small scale, most tea was imported up until the 1960’s when the first commercial production of green tea began.
 Nowadays the three main tea producing areas in Korea are Bosung County, Hadong County, and Jeju Province.

 O’sulloc is probably the most famous and popular green tea available in Korea.
 It is grown on Jeju Island, where conditions are perfect for the growing of tea.
 Other tea farms on Jeju also welcome visitors and we enjoyed a pleasant visit to Green Tea Maze Park, where we sat out a sudden squall in a tea house overlooking the tea plantation.
 We not only drank some lovely tea, but also had the most amazing green tea waffles and ice cream.